 The frass (the residue of BSF exoskeleton + undigested foods + poop) of the BSF, for example, can be valuable as a fertilizer.
 The juice or liquid discharged can be matured to use as compost tea.
 Also, if we squeeze the oil out of the BSF larvae, we can store the products for longer & use the oil as a feed for animal.
 There are endless other possibilities like pelleted fish food, pet food, restaurant snacks, power protein bar, etc. We don't want to sound either too rosy or too negative, but it's good to take this one step at a time in order to expand out.

 Also, if you buy soybean meal as feed for the larvae, buy it from some soybean milk factory.
 They usually ship them in individual bags so you don't need to spend time or hire people to stuff them into bags later.
 Some other places just drive the whole truck-load of soybean waste there and unload it–without any portioned bags or stuff.
 The drivers may or may not help you move the waste to the suitable place (near your BSF) for processing.
 So this is a point to consider.

 Grab a ball of soybean waste & try squeezing it a bit.
 If it's too dry, then the protein remaining inside may not be that high anymore.
 If the color turns quite dark yellowish, then it's a bit old.
 Depending on your time window, old foodstuff may house other maggots if not well stored.
 If the foods are too moist, we may need to de-water them so they don't turn too runny when feeding the larvae.

 So these are the little things you may take into account when starting your business.
-The thing that people complain most about is the hiring workers costs for small tasks here & there.
+The thing that people complain most about is the hiring workers or labor costs for small tasks here & there.

 Share or pin this post!